-In this section, adapting the argument of Dong-Zhang \cite{[DZ]}, we will apply the propositions of shrinkers in Section \ref{sec2} to prove Theorem \ref{main} and Corollary \ref{cor}.
-We first prove Theorem \ref{main}. \begin{proof}[Proof of Theorem \ref{main}] Without loss of generality we may assume $A_1=1$ because the heat equation is linear.
+\begin{proof}[Proof of Theorem \ref{main}] Without loss of generality, we may assume that $A_1=1$, because the heat equation is linear.
 To prove the theorem, it suffices to confirm the result at space-time point $(x,0)$ for any $x \in M$.

-Since $u$ is a given smooth solution to the heat equation, then $u^2$ is a nonnegative subsolution to the heat equation.
-Given a point $x_0 \in M$ and a positive integer $k$, by letting $s=0$, $r=1/\sqrt k$, $m=1$, $\delta=1/2$ in the mean value type inequality of Proposition \ref{prop}, we have
+Since $u$ is a given smooth solution to the heat equation, $u^2$ is a nonnegative subsolution to the heat equation.
+Given a point $x_0 \in M$ and a positive integer $k$, by letting $s=0$, $r=1/\sqrt k$, $m=1$, $\delta=1/2$ in the mean value type inequality of Proposition \ref{prop}, we have that

 where constants $C_1(n)$ and $C_2(n)$ both depend only on $n$.
-Here, in the first inequality above we used the estimate
+Here, in the first inequality above, we used the estimate

-and in the above second inequality we only used a simple fact that the size of the cubes is less than one.
+and in the second inequality we only used the simple fact that the size of the cubes is less than one.

 Since $\partial^k_t u$ is also a solution to the heat equation, then substituting this into \eqref{genemeanieq} gives